ForNeVeR/Cesium/docs/architecture-sets.md

   **This architecture is machine-independent** and results in producing of an Any CPU-targeting assembly.

-Specifically for the **wide** architecture, the type `CPtr` was introduced.
-It corresponds to a 64-bit pointer universally, and the **wide** architecture uses it in place of normal pointer types everywhere in the API.
-For cross-compatibility with any architecture, this type is also used in the Cesium.Runtime library.
+Specifically for the **wide** architecture, the types `VoidPtr`, `CPtr<T>` and `FuncPtr<T>` were introduced.
+They correspond to 64-bit pointers universally, and the **wide** architecture uses it in place of normal pointer types everywhere in the API.
+For cross-compatibility with any architecture, these types are also used in the Cesium.Runtime library.
+See [the type system documentation][docs.type-system] for more information.

+[docs.type-system]: type-system.md